 As an aside: Enochian has entered cultural knowledge as the Angelic Language and there are believers out there.
 One supposed gotcha for non-believers is a claim made by writer Gerald Suster, who said "philologists agree that it is impossible for a man to invent a new language", which is just like.
 That's so funny.
 No it fucking isn't.
 And anyway, linguist Donald Laycock pointed out that for the most part Enochian's grammar, syntax, and phonology all match English.
 It has the same soundset and the same word order.
 Even languages related to English aren't near identical and it all points to the language being made up by an English speaker.
 So it wasn't even the most imaginative invented language in the world.

 Laycock suggested a more believable alternative to the "language of the angels" thing, which is that the channelled Enochian was just glossolalia, or "speaking in tongues".
-More info about both of these arguments are available in this very thourough article, but Laycock wrote a book called The Complete Enochian Dictionary: A Dictionary of the Angelic Language Revealed to Dr. John Dee and Edward Kelley and please look at this review of it lmao:
+More info about both of these arguments are available in this very thorough article, but Laycock wrote a book called The Complete Enochian Dictionary: A Dictionary of the Angelic Language Revealed to Dr. John Dee and Edward Kelley and please look at this review of it lmao:

 It's a dictionary, madam.